|Florence Crittenton||PHX Navigators||Navigator "Stories"||Phoenix Art Museum Docents|

 A frequent problem he encounters is the passenger who forgets they're carrying a knife or something TSA considers to be a "weapon".
 Sometimes these are important personal items, and the passenger wants to mail them home.
 The airport has a process for these situations, but it's slow, cumbersome, and expensive (UPS is the transport vehicle).
 This may not be practical for the passenger, and there have been times where Mike has offered to mail the item himself (Navigators aren't supposed to handle personal items, but such "rules" are considered flexible).
 He's done this a few times, and on a couple of occasions has received a "thank you note" after the passenger returns.

-Most of the time, though, the work involves responding to queries about available food choices, locations of car rental facilities, how to get to other terminals (Phoenix has 3, and connecting passengers often have to switch carriers, etc. Phoenix is a large (and growing) airport, and people travelling through it can be confused and frustrated.
+Most of the time, though, the work involves responding to simple queries about available food choices, locations of car rental facilities, how to get to another terminal (Phoenix now has 2): connecting passengers often have to switch carriers, etc. Phoenix is a large (and growing) airport, and people travelling through it can be confused and frustrated.
 There is ample opportunity to help people in many ways, and this volunteer work is really enjoyed by all 400 men and women who do it!

 Early in 2012, Libby decided to retire - from her 30 year Interior Design career.
 This coincided with Mike and Libby's desire to move out of the high-rise penthouse unit they owned in the Regency House.
 Rising costs and somewhat intrusive environment were factors in this desire, and Mike bemoaned the "loss of control" that living there imposed.